Amazon will invest in Diamond Sports as part of bankruptcy restructuring agreement

 Amazon Prime already carries some New York Yankees and Brooklyn Nets games produced by the YES Network.

-Diamond also has an agreement in principle with Sinclair, to settle the pending litigation between the companies and the other named defendants, which settlement is supported by Diamond’s creditors that are parties to the RSA.
+Diamond also has an agreement in principle with Sinclair Broadcast Group, to settle pending litigation between the companies.

 Even before Sinclair bought the regional networks, the business was in a downturn due to cord cutting and declines in advertising revenue after entering into exorbitant long-term deals with some teams.